mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-Another thing is that the fuel economy hasn't changed, but at first, Mr. Sano was having a very hard time with it, the data was all over the place, which was unsettling.
+Another thing is that while the average fuel economy hasn't changed, at first, Mr. Sano was having a very hard time with individual measurements, the data was all over the place, which was unsettling.
 We gave up, thinking that the test equipment was broken, but when we moved on to the 7 automatic it was working fine, so we thought something must be wrong.